 A shift to transistors from early valve technology saw digital computers shrink in size.
 Still, it was not until the 1980s, when solid state memory became readily available, that we started to see a shift towards the compact, affordable and efficient computers of today.

-Below is the Apple I computer, which could fit easily inside a suitcase.
+Below is the Apple I computer, which could fit easily inside a briefcase.
 Inside this model you can clearly see the motherboard (green panel up the top), tape reader (for loading and saving programs) as well as the keyboard and power supply cable.
 The Apple I was designed, manufactured and sold by Steve Jobs and Steve Wozniak in the mid 1970s and launched the Apple Computer Company.
 Apple I computers are rare with only around 50 examples in public and private collections worldwide surviving from a production run of approximately 200.

 Today all the functionality, and more, of the early IBM mainframes fits within our hand held in devices like tablets and smart phones.
 In a little over 50 years, the technology we use to compute, calculate, remember and communicate has changed significantly.
 With current research in quantum computing, it seems likely our future will hold new and unimaginable technology.